jeannamatthews-classes/group-project-emr-pa/README.md

 - npm install

 ### To make sure everything is Good
-- npm run db:up (start db, docker needs to be opened for this to be running)
+- npm run db:up (start db, docker needs to be opened for this to work)
 - npm run db:down (stop db)
     - There are other command check package.json in root (scripts)